anshgojo/anshgojo/README.md

 - 👋 Hi, I’m @anshgojo
 - 👀 I’m interested in Coding and Economic Handling
-- 🌱 I’m currently learning Python and wish to learn C languages too
+- 🌱 I’m currently learning Python and C# .
+I wish to learn more languages too
 - 💞️ I’m looking to collaborate on nothing specific but if you want to help me boost my skills feel free to give me suggestions
 - 📫 How to reach me, well gojosenseiansh@gmail.com is my email